 Familiarization Programme for Independent Directors

-The Company shall through its Senior Managerial Personnel familiarise the Independent Directors with the strategy, operations and functions of the Company.
-The Independent Directors will also be familiarised with their roles, rights and responsibilities and orientation on Statutory Compliances as a Board Member.
+The Company shall through its Senior Managerial Personnel familiarize the Independent Directors with the strategy, operations and functions of the Company.
+The Independent Directors will also be familiarized with their roles, rights and responsibilities and orientation on Statutory Compliances as a Board Member.